putitsimply/christian-bible-explained/micah.md

 * Justice is not optional: worship[^gl_worship] without fairness is criticised strongly.
 * The book mixes warning (consequences) with hope (restoration after disaster).
 * Different communities connect the “future ruler” passage to different expectations.

+Micah’s famous “do justice, love kindness, and walk humbly” passage is often quoted because it is simple and practical.
+It turns religion away from showy rituals and toward everyday fairness.

 [^gl_prophet]: A person who speaks messages they believe come from God. ([Glossary](glossary.md#prophet))